This isn’t a goof.

 But here’s where it gets tricky.

 Donna has been dead for one year in the Mamma Mia Cinematic Universe (MMCU for short).
 To the best of my knowledge, Meryl Streep was not unavailable for filming Here We Go Again.
-She is, as the trailers lead one to believe, in the movie (we’ll get to that).
+She is, as the trailers lead one to believe, in the movie.

 So why would the filmmakers purposely remove the main character of the first movie?
 Why handicap your film by purposely excluding one of the greatest actors of all time?
 Why kill off Donna?